THE DREAMER PROJECT

 Through testing, a dichotomy shows itself.
 On one side: philosophy, which can guide practice.
 For me, that philosophy looks like Stoic Idealism: the posture of Stoicism—resilience, virtue, equanimity—combined with the premise of Idealism—that the world itself is mind-made.
 This blend offers one way of living sanely while exploring perception toward Oneness.

 On the other side: the recognition that philosophy itself dissolves.
-The ultimate “finding” is not a concept, but undifferentiated loving awareness—a form of experience that philosophy can point toward but never capture.
-We practice with our head, but we recognize with the heart.
+The deepest shift this experiment seems to point toward is not a concept, but a form of undivided awareness—a form of experience that philosophy can point toward but never capture.
+We may begin with concepts, but the test is experiential.
 We rehearse with concepts, but rest in what cannot be described.

 For a deeper dive, see the expanded journal annotations at the bottom of the page.